projectsesame/sesame/design/ratelimit-design.md

 - Enforcing usage quotas for different classes of clients, e.g. free vs. paid tiers
 - Controlling resource consumption/cost

-[Rate limiting support](https://github.com/projectsesame/sesame/issues/370) is a common feature request for Contour.
+[Rate limiting support](https://github.com/projectsesame/sesame/issues/370) is a common feature request for Sesame.
 An initial [design document](https://github.com/projectsesame/sesame/blob/e19372e147ffeb8044173bf9d4bce5721a4cdbfe/design/ratelimit-design.md) was proposed and accepted in early 2019, and an [implementation](https://github.com/projectsesame/sesame/pull/873) was drafted, but it was not merged due to competing priorities and became stale.
 There was also a more recent [design update PR](https://github.com/projectsesame/sesame/pull/2283) that was not merged.